alcover/buf/README.md

 ## Why ?

-Because strings in C are painful and unsafe :
+Because C strings are painful and unsafe :

 You're making a forum engine.
 A `page` is a fixed-size buffer.